rahulbir/Randomizer/README.md

 ==========
 You can run the Jasmine Tests here http://rahulbir.github.io/Randomizer/jasmine-tests/SpecRunner.html

 OR, if you downloaded the project you can open the ```jasmine-tests/SpecRunner.html``` page in a browser.
+To view view the actual unit tests for randomizer.js see ```jasmine-tests/spec/randomizerSpec.js```.